libp2p/specs/autonat/autonat-v2.md

-A node wishing to determine reachability of its adddresses sends a `DialRequest` message to a peer on a stream with protocol ID `/libp2p/autonat/2.0.0/dial-request`.
+A node wishing to determine reachability of its adddresses sends a `DialRequest` message to a peer on a stream with protocol ID `/libp2p/autonat/2.0.0/dial`.

-This `DialRequest` message has a list of `AddressDialRequest`s.
+This `DialRequest` message has a list of `Candidate`s.
 Each item in this list contains an address and a fixed64 nonce.
 The list is ordered in descending order of priority for verfication.

-Upon receiving this message the peer attempts to dial the first address from the list that it is capable of dialing.
-It dials this address, opens a stream with Protocol ID `/libp2p/autonat/2.0.0/dial-attempt` and sends a `DialAttempt` message with the nonce received in the corresponding `AddressDialRequest`.
-The peer MUST NOT dial any address other than the first address in the list that it is capable of dialing.
+Upon receiving this message the peer attempts to dial the first candidate from the list of candidates that it is capable of dialing.
+It dials the candidate address, opens a stream with Protocol ID `/libp2p/autonat/2.0.0/attempt` and sends a `DialAttempt` message with the candidate nonce.
+The peer MUST NOT dial any candidate other than the first candidate in the list that it is capable of dialing.

-Upon completion of the dial attempt, the peer sends a `DialResponse` message to the initiator node on the `/libp2p/autonat/2.0.0/dial-request` stream with the index(0 based) of the address that it attempted to dial and the appropriate `ResponseStatus`. see [Requirements For ResponseStatus](#requirements-for-responsestatus)
+Upon completion of the dial attempt, the peer sends a `DialResponse` message to the initiator node on the `/libp2p/autonat/2.0.0/dial` stream with the index(0 based) of the candidate that it attempted to dial and the appropriate `ResponseStatus`. see [Requirements For ResponseStatus](#requirements-for-responsestatus)

-The initiator MUST check that the nonce received in the `DialAttempt` is the same as the nonce the initiator sent in the `AddressDialRequest` for the address index received in `DialResponse`.
+The initiator MUST check that the nonce received in the `DialAttempt` is the same as the nonce the initiator sent in the `Candidate` for the candidate index received in `DialResponse`.
 If the nonce is different, the initiator MUST discard this response.

 ### Requirements for ResponseStatus

-On receiving a `DialRequest` the peer selects the first address on the list it is capable of dialing.
-This address is referred to as _addr_.
+On receiving a `DialRequest` the peer selects the first candidate on the list it is capable of dialing.
+This candidate address is referred to as _addr_.
 The `ResponseStatus` sent by the peer in the `DialResponse` message MUST be set according to the following requirements